 From the shores of Lake Illawarra, you cross Shell Harbour Rd and jump back onto shared bike trail and head to Shell Harbour itself.
 At the end the trail fizzles a little and you roll downhill on the road into the harbour.
 This is now 12 km from the start point.
 Now you can refresh in the cafes and return to the car.

-If you have your Opal Card and Trip Viewer App to see the train timetables, I highly recommend adults riding all the way to Kiama as its a super trip with just a small dose of road sections.
-Initially you need to ride up to Shell Harbour Rd which has a reasonable separated bike running along the side of it.
-I contemplated going through the back streets but the hills in the back streets look quite challenging.
-Shell Harbour road has a nice gradient.
-When you get to Dunmore Rd, turn south and just hack your way over the hill on the side of the road and then roll downhill to the retired Dunmore Railway station at the bottom of the hill.
+If you have your Opal Card and Trip Viewer App to see the train timetables, I highly recommend adults riding all the way to Kiama or Bombo which is a super trip with just a small dose of road sections.
+Initially you need to ride through Shell Cove as per the maps.
+This is a lovely new suburb and there are two different collections of paths that will take you up near Shell Harbour station.
+When you get to Dunmore Rd, turn south and roll downhill to the retired Dunmore Railway station at the bottom of the hill.
 Cross the railway line carefully and then follow the trail through the marshlands to Minnamurra.
 Cross under the railway line into Minamurra and ride on the west side of town till the trail disappears.

 Head down Charles Avenue and don’t miss the left turn off to Carlson Avenue.
 It was so steep at that point I wasn’t moving so I saw the painted bike sign on the road no problem at all.
 Now you will probably walk to the top of the hill and then its bye bye roads and off down the wonderful shared walkway around the headlands to Minamurra Lookout.
 From there its a mixture of quiet roads and shared path and hills all the way to Bombo Beach.